frodre/pyLIM/README.md

 ### Calibrating a LIM

-LIM calibration takes in data of shape `ntimes x nfeatures` and by default calibrates the LIM using a lag-1 covariance statistics.
+LIM calibration takes in data of shape `ntimes x nfeatures` and by default calibrates the LIM using lag-1 covariance statistics.
 If data are annually averaged, the base forecast unit would be 1-year.

     import pylim.LIM as LIM